RED MUD SOLUTION

 The financial cost and environmental risk of red mud waste and associated effluent historically and currently a significant issue, now has an economic, environmentally and societally acceptable solution.
-Earth Sustaining Sciences has demonstrated the ability to ameliorate red mud delivering multiple beneficial solutions utilising the SABR process.
+Earth Sustaining Sciences has demonstrated the ability to ameliorate red mud delivering multiple beneficial solutions utilizing the SABR process.

 The cost benefits of using biosecure, all-natural endemic biological solutions in existing or constructed shallow dams or tank/closed systems to treat red mud effluent are significant.
 Further, ESSI are able to in-situ leach treat red mud stockpiles and dams to improve the effluent contaminant values allowing polishing through external SABR systems allowing reduced residency in the remediation process.
 This develops commercially acceptable applications for the treated red mud as agricultural and civil construction reducing the volume of at-risk waste, while providing secondary value for naturally treated red mud as a commercially viable product.

 The neutralizing effect of the SABR system on red mud and associated effluent is demonstrated in the following graphed information.

 The Effect of Degrees of Neutralization and Potential Commercial Gain